timj-wood/timj-wood.github.io/_posts/2026-09-15-hawkes-processes.md

 $$

 is known as the **compensator**: the cumulative number of events the model expects to have seen by time $t$.

+# 2 Hawkes processes

+## 2.1 History and motivation